Enterprise Grid structure & design

 💡 To learn more, visit our Review workspace activity and statistics article.

 Tip: Consider holding a focus group or surveying members to better understand where their work is happening and whether the Enterprise Grid framework is meeting their needs.
-Then, iterate away!
+Then, adjust as needed!

 Questions about launching Enterprise Grid?
 Get in touch with us anytime at email@example.com — we’d be happy to help!